Create an Internship

 Internships are win-win.

-"You can't get a job without experience and you can't get experience without a job."
-Employers need additional help, but can't afford to hire a permanant staff member.
-Students want a successful collegiate experience that leads them to employment.
-Internships give the employer temporary, skilled help and students gain career-related experience.
+"You can't get a job without experience and you can't get experience without a job", Employers need additional help, but do not have the resources to hire a permanent staff member.
+Students want a co-curricular experience that promotes their ventures and leads them to successful employment.
+Internships give the employer skilled help and students gain career-related experience.

 An internship is typically 15 weeks in length with the student working 10-20 hours a week, however the dates and times are negotiable.
 Employers set a rate of pay, advertise the internship and hire the student.
-The academic credit and number of work hours required are established by the student and their facultyadvisor.
+The academic credit and number of work hours required are established by the student and his/her faculty advisor.

 Want to create an internship?